-Ansible Find Module with Practical Examples
+Ansible find Module with Practical Examples

 Ansible Find Module

 The find module in Ansible helps automate the process of locating files and directories across multiple remote servers.
 This is useful for cleaning up old files, gathering information, or performing operations on a subset of files.
-It allows users to locate files based on various criteria, such as size, modification time, permissions, and more.
+It allows users to locate files depending on various criteria, such as size, modification time, permissions, and more.

 This guide will walk you through the usage of the find module with practical examples to help you automate file management tasks efficiently.

-Basic Syntax of the Find Module
+Basic Syntax

 - name: Find files in /tmp directory